MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

     Console.WriteLine(result);
     ```

-In this code, you combine your native functions with a semantic prompt.
+    First you can remove the code that appends a song to the list.
+Afterwards, you combine your native plugin functions with a semantic prompt.
 The native functions are able to retrieve user data that the large language model (LLM) couldn't access on its own, and the LLM is able to generate a song recommendation based on the text input.

 1. To test your code, enter `dotnet run` in the terminal.